 Until otherwise determined, directors are not compensated for attending Board, committee or management meetings or other agreed upon meetings for each Director.
-The directors are entitled to be reimbursed for reasonable traveling and other expenses properly incurred by them in attending meetings of the Board or any committee thereof or in connection with their services as directors.
+The directors are entitled to be reimbursed for reasonable traveling

 The following table provides information in relation to the compensation paid by the Issuer, in its most recently completed fiscal year 2014, to each director or officer and promoter of the Issuer, and each person who, directly or indirectly, beneficially owns or controls 10% or more of the voting securities of the Issuer.